-Alton Brown's Scallops Recipe is the cat's meow of seafood dinners.
-Pan-seared, this easy meal has just four other ingredients.
-Including the salt and pepper.
-To top it off, you can make these in under 10 minutes!
+Alton Brown’s Scallops Recipe is the cat’s meow of seafood recipes.
+This pan-seared scallops recipe has just four other simple ingredients, including the salt and pepper.
+To top it off, this is a quick meal you can make in under 10 minutes!

-I'm going to show you the master's technique for making this high-end dinner for a fraction of what you'll pay in any restaurant.
-Spoiler: These will probably taste better too!
+I will show you the master’s technique for making this high-end dinner for a fraction of what you’ll pay in any restaurant.
+Spoiler: This is a restaurant quality meal that will probably taste better, too!

 A treasure from the sea, they are members of the bivalve mollusk, just like clams, mussels, and oysters.
 The beautiful fan-shaped shells that line our sandy beaches are often their former homes.

-This Alton Brown recipe uses sea scallops.
+This Alton Brown recipe uses large sea scallops.
 Those are big ones.
-The smaller bay variety are great for soups, pasta dishes and so much more.
+The smaller bay scallops are great for soups, scallop pasta dishes and so much more.

 Ingredients